DK96-OS/changelist-init/README.md

 - cli or bash capabilities.

 ## Introduction
-Changelist-Init is the package that gets your changelists ready to go!
+Changelist-Init is a command-line tool (CLI) in an ecosystem of Changelist CLI tools.
+It plays the role of adding file changes from **git** into the project changelist data file.
 - Sync changelists with **git**.
 - Creates new changelists data file if necessary.

-### About
-Changelist-Init is a command-line tool (CLI) in an ecosystem of Changelist CLI tools.
-It plays the role of adding file changes from **git** into the project changelist data file.

-The related packages `sort` and `foci` serve other changelist management functions by reading, and writing to, the project changelist data file.
+The related packages `changelist-sort` and `changelist-foci` serve other changelist management functions by reading, and writing to, the project changelist data file.

 ### Related Packages
 The package [`changelist-sort`](https://github.com/DK96-OS/changelist-sort) is for organizing the files in your Changelists.